Skip to content

 🔍 First Things First: Quartzite Is NOT Quartz

 This is the most common confusion I see in my showroom.
-I can't tell you how many times clients use the names interchangeably, but they're completely different materials.
-Let me clear this up.
+Clients use the names interchangeably, but they're completely different materials.

 ✦ Quartzite: Natural Stone